ShaojunZan/Imperial_Undergraduate_Physics_Notes/README.md

 ---

+### 📚 Miscellaneous

+- **Calculus: Volumes of Revolution**
+  This should belong to part of the **Mechanics: Functions** course, but I am personally so satisfied with the visualizations I made (back in year 1).
+So I made this specific section a separate file.😄

+- **AP Economics**
+  This is the file rewritten in **LaTeX** from my notes in high school.
+Additionally, I included a part of my studies in a summer school back in grade 11: **Introduction to Fixed Income Securities**, lectured by Prof. Martin Cherkes from Princeton University.
+  Important reminder: The front cover is from the library of overleaf LaTeX templates.

+---

 ## 📝 Notes Format & Purpose

 - All notes are typeset using **LaTeX** and stored in organized folders by course and topic.